-Testing centers have very specific protocols for verifying your identity, so be prepared for photo or voic identification, fingerprinting, signature comparisons, videotaping, and/or other forms of identification.
-It is your responsibility to review the policies of your specifi testing site and prepare accordingly, as failure to comp with testing rules could potentially result in forfeiting t right to take the exam.
+Testing centers have very specific protocols for verifying your identity, so be prepared for photo or voice identification, fingerprinting, signature comparisons, videotaping, and/or other forms of identification.
+It is your responsibility to review the policies of your specific testing site and prepare accordingly, as failure to comply with testing rules could potentially result in forfeiting the right to take the exam.

-Be advised that many personal items such as phones, water bottles, watches, and jewelry are not allowed int the testing room.
+Be advised that many personal items such as phones, water bottles, watches, and jewelry are not allowed into the testing room.
 Test monitors may request to inspect jackets, eyeglasses, and pockets for any evidence of cheating.
-For example, if you wear a hooded shirt on test day, a monitor may turn it inside out to ensure the are no prohibited items concealed inside.
+For example, if you wear a hooded shirt on test day, a monitor may turn it inside out to ensure there are no prohibited items concealed inside.
 Many testing centers have lockers available for storing personal items during the exam, but double-check whether this is the case with the testing center where your exam is scheduled.

 Each test section is timed, and time will not be paused if you have to leave the room for any reason (such as to use the restroom).
 If you have to leave during the test, raise your hand and wait for a test proctor to walk over.
 You may be required to sign in and out of the testing room each time you leave and re-enter.
 Personal paper and/or calculators may not be brought into the testing area.
-You will have access to an on-screen calculator during the quantitative test sections and scratch paper between the third and fourth sections.
+You will have access to an on-screen calculator during the quantitative test sections and scratch paper will be provided for you by testing staff.
+Scratch paper may not be removed from the testing room and will be collected from you prior to your departure from the testing area.

+The GRE has one-minute breaks between each test section, as well as one optional ten-minute break between the third and fourth sections.
 You must remain on the test site premises during breaks-a proctor should be able to inform you of premises boundaries, as well as the location of a restroom and/or water fountain.